Roxie-32/laravel-notifications/README.md

     php artisan serve
 ```

-The application is served on port `8000` by default , and if you visit `http://localhost:8000/` on your browser you should be view this landing page with a `login` and `register` option at the top right.
+The application is served on port `8000` by default, and if you visit `http://localhost:8000/` on your browser, you should view this landing page with the `login` and `register` options at the top right.

 [Image]

-Upon a successful registration or login, then you can view your dashboard.
-All these basic authentication process and UI has been handled by the `laravel/ui` package installed earlier.
+Upon successful registration or login, then you can view your dashboard.
+All these basic authentication processes and UI are handled by the `laravel/ui` package installed earlier.
 [Image]

 ### Create a Notifications Table

 You need to create a database table to contain all your notifications.
-It can be queried at anytime to display notifications to the user interface.
+It can be queried anytime to display notifications to the user interface.
 To generate a migration with a proper schema notification table schema, you may use this `Artisan` command:

 ```bash
     php artisan notifications:table
 ```

-This creates a *create_notifications_table.php* in the *database/migrations* directory which defines the schema of the notifications table.
+This creates a *create_notifications_table.php* in the *database/migrations* directory, which defines the schema of the notifications table.
 Now you can migrate to your database by running:

 ```bash
     php artisan migrate